Skip to content

 1. Narrow Rim vs. Wide Rim

-• Narrow rim: Helps concentrate aromas, suitable for complex whiskies.
+• Narrow Rim: Helps concentrate aromas.
+Best for complex whiskies.

 2. Small Bowl vs. Large Bowl

-• Small bowl: Better for simpler whiskies (NAS or low-age).
+• Small Bowl: Better for simpler whiskies (NAS or low-age) that don't need much breathing room.

-• Large bowl: Suited for higher-strength or more complex whiskies, allowing slower aeration.
+• Large Bowl: Suited for higher-strength or more complex whiskies, allowing slower aeration to release layers of flavor.

 3. Flared Rim vs. Straight Rim